TheStartupIntern/TestCase/content/Web Apps/Security Testing/Authentication/Verify Account Lockout After Multiple Failed Login Attempts.md

 #### **Test Steps:**
 1. Open web browser
 2. Navigate to the application's login page (e.g., https://www.example.com/login)
-3. Enter invalid credentials and click "Login" repeatedly until the lockout threshold is reached.
+3. Enter invalid credentials and click **Login** repeatedly until the lockout threshold is reached.
 4. Observe the behaviour of the application

 #### **Expected Result:**